 Carp uproot plants as they feed, stirring up sediment, destroying aquatic vegetation and habitat, and ruining the quality of the water.
 They also lay and fertilize eggs among native plants, negatively affecting them.

-Several techniques to exclude carp were assessed through the EA (i.e. fencing, construction of berms or weirs).
-Fencing was chosen due to its effectiveness, the ease of replacement, smaller footprint and level of impact.
+Several techniques to exclude carp from Rattray Marsh were assessed through an Environmental Assessment (i.e. fencing, construction of berms or weirs).
+Ultimately, fencing was chosen due to its effectiveness, ease of replacement, smaller footprint and reduced impact.

-Common carp typically enter the marsh in mid-May (when water temperature approaches 19° C).
-Fencing is strategically installed in portions of the restoration areas to exclude carp from open water.
+Fencing was strategically installed in portions of the marsh restoration areas to deter and exclude adult carp.
 Carp continue to have access to Sheridan Creek and the central portion of the marsh.